Platformus/Platformus/README.md

 ### Core

-Provides such basic things like users, credentials, roles, permission, configurations, and cultures.
+Provides such basic things like users, credentials, roles, permissions, configurations, and cultures.
 Contains default extendable backend UI.
 Can be used as a base for the mobile application admin panels etc.

 ### Website